 Appreciating the need for rapid action, a group of local residents bought endangered land and founded the Brandywine Conservancy in 1967.
 The first conservation easements, protecting more than five and one-half miles along the Brandywine, were granted in 1969.
-Today, the Conservancy holds more than 458 conservation easements and has protected more than 62,000 acres in Chester and Delaware counties, Pennsylvania, and in New Castle County, Delaware.
+Today, the Conservancy holds more than 510 conservation easements and has protected over 70,200 acres from development in Chester and Delaware counties, Pennsylvania, and in New Castle County, Delaware.

 The Conservancy is a leading local and national advocate for responsible land use, open space preservation and water protection.
-The Conservancy focuses on integrating conservation with economic development through its Land Stewardship and Municipal Assistance programs.
-The Conservancy works with individuals; state, county and municipal governments; and private organizations to permanently protect and conserve natural, cultural and scenic resources.
+The Conservancy focuses on integrating conservation with economic development through its Land Stewardship and Municipal Assistance programs, and works with individuals; state, county and municipal governments; and private organizations to permanently protect and conserve natural, cultural and scenic resources.

-In 1971, the Conservancy opened the Brandywine River Museum of Art in the renovated Hoffman’s Mill, a former gristmill built in 1864 that was part of the Conservancy’s first preservation efforts.
-The museum has an international reputation for its unparalleled collection and its dedication to American art with primary emphasis on the art of the Brandywine region, American illustration, still life and landscape painting, and the work of the Wyeth family.
+In 1971, the Conservancy opened the Brandywine River Museum—now known as the Brandywine Museum of Art—in the renovated Hoffman’s Mill, a former gristmill built in 1864 that was part of the Conservancy’s first preservation efforts.
+The Museum has an international reputation for its unparalleled collection and its dedication to American art with primary emphasis on the art of the Brandywine region, American illustration, still life and landscape painting, and the work of the Wyeth family.

-The Brandywine Conservancy has thousands of members throughout the region and the nation, including a Young Friends group that hosts events throughout the year.
-More than 300 volunteers work as docents in the museum, as gardeners in the native plant gardens that surround the Conservancy’s buildings, and in other capacities throughout the Conservancy.
-Volunteers organize an annual antiques show and other events to support an acquisition fund that has added more than 200 works of art to the museum’s collection.
+The Brandywine Conservancy & Museum of Art has thousands of members throughout the region and the nation, including a Young Friends group.
+More than 300 volunteers work as docents in the Museum, as gardeners in the native plant gardens that surround the Brandywine’s buildings, and in other capacities throughout the Brandywine.
+Volunteers organize an annual antiques show and other events to support an acquisition fund that has added more than 200 works of art to the Museum’s collection.